bth-bo/nodejs-redis/README.md

 - hello-2: http://localhost/hello2

 ## Known concerns
-To make this repository works properly, you have to following these steps
+To make this repository works properly, you have to follow these steps
-- Setup all the requirements
+- Follow all requirements
 - Run this on Jenkins multibranch pipeline